EddieWen-Taiwan/fake-image-snippets/README.md

 ## Install

-Search `fake-image-snippets` on package control
+Search `FakeImage` on package control a few days later (It's not ready now)

 ## Documentation